How to choose between Portugal GTP, D3, D7, D8, Golden Visa and EU Blue Card: expert tips

 The Blue Card process is employer-led.
 Once a job offer is secured, the applicant must go through the standard consulate and AIMA route, which can take 5 to 7 months depending on the case.

 The D3 visa is often faster.
-Residence cards can be issued within 4—5 months, with no need to apply for a separate consular visa beforehand.
+Residence cards can be issued within 6 months.

 Presence and mobility

-Blue Card holders must spend most of their time in Portugal.
+Blue Card and D3 holders must spend most of their time in Portugal.
 Absences cannot exceed 6 consecutive months or 8 months total during the validity of the residence permit.
 While short-term travel within the Schengen Area is allowed, the real benefit of the Blue Card lies in long-term mobility.

 After 18 months of legal residence in Portugal with a Blue Card, the holder gains access to simplified relocation to another EU country — applying directly for a new Blue Card there without needing to return home.
 This right is exclusive to Blue Card holders and only activates after 18 continuous months of residence in the first EU country.